tdulcet/Server-Status/README.md

 * Show requests that occurred outside a tab
 * Allow the user to enter and check the location of individual IP addresses
 * Allow installing in Firefox for Android from AMO (see [here](https://github.com/mozilla-mobile/fenix/issues/20736) and [bug 1796184](https://bugzilla.mozilla.org/show_bug.cgi?id=1796184)) and sync settings (see [bug 1625257](https://bugzilla.mozilla.org/show_bug.cgi?id=1625257))
+* Add support for Thunderbird
+	* Does not yet provide info on the S/MIME certificate or PGP key (see [bug 1899278](https://bugzilla.mozilla.org/show_bug.cgi?id=1899278))
 * Add support for Chromium
 	* `webRequest.getSecurityInfo()` is not yet supported (see [bug 628819](https://bugs.chromium.org/p/chromium/issues/detail?id=628819))
 * Localize the add-on